fm4dd/nagios4dd/README.md

 Nagios flexible notification scripts

-Nagios Core only comes with a barebone structure for plan text-based e-mail alerting.
+Nagios Core only comes with a barebone structure for plaintext-based e-mail alerting.
 These add-on scripts take the notification further by adding HTML formatting, color coding, language selections, and more.
 Integration with two popular graphing packages Nagiosgraph and PNP4Nagios adds problem visualization to the alerts.